ewfx/aidel-innov-aitors/code/README.md

-# Agno Agent Boilerplate
+# Hackathon solution

-This is a boilerplate project for implementing Agno agents.
-It provides a basic structure and example implementation of a custom Agno agent.
+This is a hackathon solution for Entity Intelligence and Risk Analysis using AI.
 ## Setup

 1. Create a virtual environment (recommended):